markcheret/cheret-de/content/posts/networking-part-5-shape-elevator-pitch/index.en.md

 ## Broader, personal and wow

-Fast forward to now and I make it sound broader, a bit bigger and I also throw in a bit of a mystery and open endedness:
+Fast forward to now and I make it sound broader, a bit bigger and I also throw in a bit of a mystery and being open-ended:

 {{< admonition type="success" title="Third try" open="true" >}}
 I'm Mark and I call myself "visual storyteller".
 I do digital projects for the Fortune Global 500 for a living.